ShenCiao/Ciallo/README.md

 Ciallo is greatly inspired by [Blender Grease Pencil](https://docs.blender.org/manual/en/latest/grease_pencil/introduction.html).
 It's a wonderful toolset based on polylines in 3D space inside Blender.
 Here are some successful artworks drawn with polyline vector lines (in blender): [GPencil open project](https://cloud.blender.org/p/gallery/5b642e25bf419c1042056fc6).

+I'm pretty ambitious about the stroke rendering method.
+Since its simplicity and usefulness, it would be the infrastructure of every 2D game engine and a must-learn technique for everybody learning computer graphics.
+Everybody should learn how to render a curve just like learn how to render a mesh.

 ### Vector Bucket Fill

 ![vectorFillDemo](./articles/vector_bucket_fill_demo.gif)